SpineML/spineml.github.io/spinecreator/createnetwork/index.md

 properties will be as shown below (Fig X):

 ![inh_props](/public/images/createnetwork/750px-Inh_props.png "Fig 9: Configuration for Inhibitory population"){: .center-image }
+*Fig 9: Configuration for Inhibitory population*

 ## Creating the projections

 The Vogels-Abbott network is sparsely connected with a fixed probability of connection between any two neurons.
 To create this we need to add four projections:

 ![beziers](/public/images/createnetwork/375px-Beziers.png "Fig 10: An example of a projection with convoluted Beziers!"){: .right-wrapped }
+*Fig 10: An example of a projection with convoluted Beziers!*

 * <span style="color: red">Excitatory</span> -> <span style="color: red">Excitatory</span>
 * <span style="color: red">Excitatory</span> -> <span style="color: blue">Inhibitory</span>